 Argentina Visa was slightly tricky and I hugely underestimated the efforts it would take to get this one.
-I presume it’s because Argentina visa for Indian citizens is free of cost.
+I presume it’s because Argentina visa for Indians is free of cost.
 We all love free things, don’t we?

 My recommendation here would be if you’re planning a south America trip start with getting Visa for Argentina.
 As you don’t have to submit your passport until you get your interview date with the consular.
 If it’s too far in the future you can meanwhile apply for another countries’ Visa.